Noah2271/cmpm-121-d3-nbilledo/src/PLAN.md

 - [x] copy main.ts to reference.ts for future reference
 - [x] delete everything in main.ts
 - [x] put a basic leaflet map on the screen
-- [ ] random spawn location might be fun
+- REMOVED RANDOM LOCATION IDEA.
+TOO MUCH WATER ON GLOBE
-- [ ] draw the player's location on the map
+- [x] draw the player's location on the map
-- [ ] draw a rectangle representing one cell on the map
+- [x] draw a rectangle representing one cell on the map
-- [ ] use loops to draw a whole grid of cells on the map
+- [x] use loops to draw a whole grid of cells on the map
 - [ ] create tokens on a randomized number of grid cells using _luck.ts
 - [ ] allow user to pick up the token within a square radius around them
 - [ ] make sure cells lose their token when they are picked up